Rent safe and private dog parks hosted by locals

 Fear-based dog reactivity

 Fear-based dog reactivity is often caused when nervous or uncertain dogs feel trapped in a certain situation.
 Think about a porcupine puffing out their quills to make something scary go away!
-Your dog might appear to show aggressive behaviors, but they don’t want to go out of their way to cause harm — they’re just experiencing anxiety and really want to be left alone.
+Your dog might appear to show aggressive behaviors, but they don’t want to go out of their way to cause harm.
+They’re just experiencing anxiety and really want to be left alone.

-We often feel that this is inappropriate behavior, but it makes perfect sense to our canine companions, especially if they've had a bad experience with another dog in the past.
+We humans often feel that this is inappropriate behavior, but it makes perfect sense to our canine companions, especially if they've had a bad experience with another dog in the past.
 Even just strong eye contact from an unknown pet can make them worry for their personal space and safety.

 You can read more about fear aggression in this guide.